About the Journal

 The Journal's Editor is Siegfried Kreuzer.
 An Editorial Board with native competence in French, German, and English assists the Editor with the peer-review process for articles submitted to the Journal, and with policy and procedures for the Journal.
 The current Board consists of James Aitken from Cambridge (UK), Cécile Dogniez (Paris, France), Siegfried Kreuzer (Wuppertal, Germany), and Ross Wagner (Duke University, USA).

+Starting with issue 50 in 2018, we have a new publisher: Peeters Publishers.
 Eisenbrauns published issues 34 through 49.
 In 2017, Eisenbrauns became part of another publishing house.
-Starting in 2018, we have a new publisher: Peeters Publishers.
 We are grateful for 20 years of fruitful collaboration with Eisenbrauns, and we look forward to collaboration with Peeters Publishers.